decentralized-identity/presentation-exchange/spec/spec.md

-To address these needs, this Presentation Exchange specification codifies the `Presentation Definition` data format Verifiers can use to articulate proof requirements, as well as the `Presentation Submission` data format Holders can use to submit proofs in accordance with them.
+To address these needs, this Presentation Exchange specification codifies the `Presentation Definition` data format Verifiers can use to articulate proof requirements, as well as the `Presentation Manifest` data format Holders can use to submit proofs in accordance with them.
 The specification is designed to be both claim format and transport envelope agnostic, meaning an implementer can use [JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7519),